mtrdesign/krait/README.md

 ## Installation

-You can install Krait via Composer by running:
+You can install the package via Composer by running:

 ```bash
 composer require mtrdesign/krait
 ```

-Then, you should finish the installation by running:
+Then, you should complete the installation by running:

 ```bash
 php artisan krait:install